Inspired by “Dreaming Blues” Roy Brown (1950).

 “Axton and Durden give different accounts of how the song was written: Durden’s account is that he had already written the song and performed it with his band the Swing Billys before he presented it to Axton; Axton’s account is that Durden had only penned a few lines of the song, and asked her to help him finish it.

-“It has been alleged that the songwriting of ‘Heartbreak Hotel’ was not wholly original; that the rolling piano, and song’s basic chord structure, was copied note for note from Roy Brown’s 1950 R&B hit ‘Dreaming Blues’.
-Brown would also become known as the writer and original performer of ‘The Thrill is Gone‘.”
+“It has been alleged that the songwriting of ‘Heartbreak Hotel’ was not wholly original; that the rolling piano, and song’s basic chord structure, was copied note-for-note from Roy Brown’s 1950 R&B hit ‘Dreaming Blues’.
+Brown would also become known as the writer and original performer of B.B.
+King’s sole Top-40 hit, ‘The Thrill is Gone‘.”

 Roy Brown & His Mighty-Mighty Men, “Dreaming Blues” (1950):